-The Hackney Allotment Society, founded in 1979, is a registered charity (number 294128) managed by a voluntary committee.
+The Hackney Allotment Society, founded in 1979, is a registered charity number 294128 managed by a voluntary committee.
 The aim of the Society is to promote horticulture in the London Borough of Hackney.
-We have 9 sites across the borough with a total of 125 full plots.
+We have 9 sites across the borough with a total of 133 full plots.
 Some plots are split into half plots and we have two raised bed plots.
 Demand for plots is high and a waiting list is maintained.
 Waiting time is likely to be several years depending on your choice of site.

 The Society is on the lookout for new sites.
-If you spot any disused land in Hackney which could be converted into a valuable growing plot, send as much information as possible to our development coordinator who will investigate.
+If you spot any disused land in Hackney which could be converted into a valuable growing plot, send as much information as possible to our Secretary who will investigate.